 Join the Fun & Become A Member

 New and Renewing Members (of all shapes, sizes and ages!) are ALWAYS welcome with DBC!
 If you are a guest just trying out DBC or participating in a program -- just jump to the "Are You a Guest" section!
 (Please note, Festival participants should go to the FESTIVAL tab to register for the FESTIVAL.
 Thank you!)

 Just planning to join for a five-time trial?
 Sure thing!
-Just sign the Guest Waiver HERE.
+Just send us an email to firstname.lastname@example.org

-The Eye of the Dragon team is made up of newly recruited cancer survivors who go through an annual 10-week orientation and training program that culminates in their participation at our Annual Dragon Boat Festival.
-The CHOP Program results in many of our members staying part of the DBC Family for a lifetime.
+Participants in PATH will go through a 9-week program that culminates at our Annual Dragon Boat Festival in May.
+The Program puts survivors on a forward PATH and results in many of our members staying part of the DBC Family for a lifetime.

 The Scarbrough Turn Around Paddle

 In partnership with Berkeley County School District, DBC celebrates students who have overcome great challenges to become well-respected students by their teachers and other students.
 DBC attends the annual awards luncheon to meet the students and hear their stories as they receive their awards.
 Then, DBC invites all of the honored students to participate in a special paddling event at our location in Brittlebank Park.
 In the same way that they had to learn to overcome their challenges in life, they are reminded at the Turn Around paddle that with DBC, as in life, it is important to find a place where you are never alone.

 Getting involved with Dragon Boat Charleston is not only good for your health and fitness, but it is fun!
 To help get everyone started, we host a Novice Program twice a year.
 The Novice Program is a great way to offer instruction and coaching to our new members while allowing the new members a chance to get to know one another!
-The Fall Novice Program will take place beginning Wednesday, September 11 through September 28.
-The program meets for six sessions (Wednesdays and Saturdays).
+The program is offered twice annually and meets for six sessions, typically twice a week for three weeks.

 About Our Teams